Pratikmehata/StudentInfoSystem/README.md

    - Perform simple arithmetic operations (`+`, `-`, `×`, `÷`).
    - Handles division by zero and invalid inputs.

-## 🖼️ Interface Screenshots

-> _You can add screenshots here for Login, Dashboard, Calculator, etc._

 ## 🛠️ Technologies Used